 The trends we have previously identified as driving the industry are continuing unabated.
-Exponentially growing image sizes and the requirement to access the electronic medical record (EMR), of which the medical images are a significant part, are fueling industry adoption of new systems.
-Visage 7 with its fast, highly modular and scalable technology and the recently released Visage 7 Open Archive are uniquely suited to dealing with these challenges.
+Exponentially growing data sets and the increasing importance of images as part of a patient's electronic medical record (EMR), are fueling industry adoption of new systems.
+Visage 7 with its fast, highly modular and scalable technology is uniquely suited to dealing with these challenges.
+We are also seeing increasing interest in the new and exciting field of Artificial Intelligence (AI) whose technology shows real promise to improve radiological interpretation and workflow.
+Like all emerging technologies, wide scale adoption may take a while to achieve - but we believe we are extremely well positioned to take advantage of this trend as it develops.